-Missionary Labor.-A gentlemen who visited the Society Islands lately returned to San Francisco, California: He says: "The native population are lazy and ignorant, and it must be remembered that this is in the face of the gospel light which has been shining on them for nearly a century.
-After carefully viewing the results of the missionary labors, I have come to the conclusion that they are a failure.
-I can not discover that they have succeeded in incuticating any real religious ideas among these people.
-It may be claimed that some of the Islanders were cannibals, and that now they have dropped the habit, but if careful inquiry were made, it would be found that English powder and balls have had a very conservative inluence in this matter, and have contributed very materially in persuading them out of the habit."
+Missionary Labor .- A gentleman who visited the Society Islands lately returned to San Francisco, California.
+He says: "The native population are lazy and ignorant, and it must be remembered that tals-is in the face of the gospel light which has been shining on them for nearly a century.
+After carefully visating the results of the mislonary labors, I have come to the conclu-slon that they are a failure.
+I can not discover that they have succeeded in inculcating any real religious ideas among these people.
+It may be claimed that some of the islanders were cannibals, and that now they have idea the babit but if and that now they have dropped the habit, but if careful inquiry were made, it would be found that vative influence in this matter, and have contrib-uted very inaterially in persuading them out of the habit."

-He wants a Key.-W. K. Henderson, of Onachita City, La, writes:-I like the JourNAL though I now have no strong belief in Spiritualion.
-I know that it is something,-comething, too, that we don not rely on.
-If a question which is known by any one present is asked, it is almost invariably answered correctly; but ask one that is known by no one at the sitting, and my experience is that nine times out of ten, you either get no response or an erroneous answer.
+He wants a Key.-W. K. Menderson, of Ouachita City, "La, writest-I like the Journal, though I now have no -trong belief in Spiritual-ism."
+I know that it is something-something, too, that we can not rely on.
+If a question which is known by any one present is asked, it is almost invariably answered correctly; but ask one that is known by no one at the sitting, and my experiende is that nine times out of ten, you either get no response or an erroneous answet.
 Give us the "Key" that we may understand.